AdamShawDEV/projectify/README.md

 ## Webste

-To view this project plese go to the [website](https://projectify.adamshaw.dev/)
+To view this project in action please visit the [website](https://projectify.adamshaw.dev/)